kedro-org/kedro/docs/source/get_started/install.md

 ### How do I upgrade Kedro?

-We use [Semantic Versioning](https://semver.org/).
 The best way to safely upgrade is to check our [release notes](https://github.com/kedro-org/kedro/blob/main/RELEASE.md) for any notable breaking changes.
 Follow the steps in the migration guide included for that specific release.

 Once Kedro is installed, you can check your version as follows: